 Mui Wo packs plenty of activities for anyone planning a day trip to explore it.
-The town offers visitors a lovely beach, a beautiful waterfall and cave, great restaurants, and a few hikes.
+The town offers visitors a lovely beach, multiple waterfalls and cave, great restaurants, and a few hikes.

 Mui Wo is located on Silvermine Bay, Lantau Island, an area with an interesting history of how it got its name.
 Yes, there once were active silver mines along the Silver River that flows through the village.